TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

 using helm should be set to [helm release name](https://helm.sh/docs/chart_best_practices/labels/#standard-labels).

 It can be used to identify scenario deployments and its resources bound to a specific Nussknacker helm release.

+### Configuring runtime logging
+With `logbackConfigPath` you can provide path to your own logback config file, which will be used by runtime containers.
+This configuration is optional, if skipped default logging configuration will be used.
+Please mind, that apart whether you will provide your own logging configuration or use default, you can still modify it in runtime (for each scenario deployment separately) as described [here](../operations_guide/Lite#logging-level)

 ## Request-Response embedded